auth0/docs/articles/quickstart/native/ios-swift/03-user-sessions.md

 ## Save the User's Credentials When They Log In

-When your users log in succesfully, save their credentials.
+When your users log in successfully, save their credentials.
 You can then log them in automatically when they open your application again.

 To get a [refresh token](/refresh-token) during authentication, use the `offline_access` scope.
 You can use the refresh token to request a new access token when the previous one expires.